Learn About Vitamins And Supplements For Eye Health

 $45.98 Add to cart

-Lutein & Zeaxanthin Help Protect From Harmful UV Rays and Blue Light
+Lutein, Zeaxanthin & Meso Zeaxanthin Help Protect From Harmful UV Rays and Blue Light

-Members of the carotenoid family, the supplements lutein and zeaxanthin play an important role in the body’s visual system and overall eye health.
+Lutein and zeaxanthin are members of the carotenoid family and play important roles in the body’s visual system and overall eye health.
 Preliminary studies indicate lutein supplements may also help prevent or slow the development of AMD and cataracts.

-The most concentrated amount of lutein in the body is in the macular region of the retina.
+The body’s most concentrated amount of lutein is in the retina’s macular region.
 The macula is a small, yellow area near the center of the eye that is sensitive tissue vulnerable to sun damage.
 Lutein can help protect eye health by filtering harmful excess blue and ultraviolet light, acting as an internal pair of sunglasses.
 Lutein also shields the macula from getting too much light.

-In addition, lutein also protects the lens of the eye from light damage, therefore slowing the development of cataracts.
+In addition, lutein also protects the eye’s lens from light damage, therefore slowing the development of cataracts.
 Supplementation of lutein may help reduce the risk of severe cataracts, indicating it could improve visual acuity for patients with existing cataracts.

-Taking as little as 10 mg of lutein and zeaxanthin daily can yield great benefit, along with including lots of fruits and vegetables in your daily diet to naturally increase these amounts.
+Taking as little as 10 mg of lutein and zeaxanthin daily can yield great benefits.
+Including lots of fruits and vegetables in your daily diet can naturally increase these amounts.
 Consuming five to nine servings of fruits and vegetables is recommended for optimal health.
-Dark, leafy vegetables such as spinach, kale and collard greens are particularly high in these carotenoids, so are conducive to good eye health.
+Dark, leafy vegetables such as spinach, kale and collard greens are particularly high in these carotenoids, so they are conducive to good eye health.

 See For Yourself!